Divorce for Professionals

 In addition to having typically high earning potential, these kinds of professionals and similar ones are quite a bit more likely than most to work for themselves or in partnerships alongside their peers.
 All of these details combine to frequently make divorce and other family law matters especially complex and challenging, in the average case, when such professionals are involved.
 Some of the issues that most often make for more complicated divorces, child custody and support arrangements, and other family law concerns include:

 - High net worth and income.
 The most recent data from the Bureau of Labor Statistics ranks doctors and dentists of twelve different specialties above all other professions in terms of average annual earnings.
 Attorneys, financial advisors, and accountants place high as well, with average salaries well into the six-figure range being the norm for most such professions.
-These facts have many professionals out-earning their spouses by significant amounts, which can make for a surprising awakening when it comes time to calculate support payments.
+High net worth divorce attorneys know these facts have many professionals out-earning their spouses by significant amounts, which can make for a surprising awakening when it comes time to calculate support payments.
 In many cases, highly driven professionals may not even have thought specifically about such matters and the implications before divorce makes them impossible to ignore.

 - Complicated financial situations.
 Many professionals also end up with assets and liabilities spread much more widely than the average working adult.
 Debts from graduate school and getting a professional practice off the ground, on the one hand, might weigh against the value of expensive medical equipment, partnership interests, and intangible goodwill, on the other.
 Assessing the balance when a divorce necessitates the division of property generally requires in-depth accounting, determined diligence, and plenty of cooperation in good faith.
 Spouses of professionals will often hire forensic accountants to be tasked with ensuring that assets and sources of income do not end up hidden away amid such financial complexity.
 It will almost always take more work than might be expected to arrive at the kind of detailed financial picture that must be established in the course of just about every divorce.